shooxep0daemon/gititdone/README.md

   define( 'DB_USER', 'mysqluser' );
   define( 'DB_PASSWORD', 'mysqlpwd' );
-4. run with docker-compose up -d all logs will be in /logs/nginx mysql database will be in /dbdata
+4. run with docker-compose up -d

+all logs will be in /logs/nginx and mysql database will be in /dbdata